Upper Perkiomen School District

 To participate in an in-season PIAA sport, student-athletes must provide proof of insurance detailed on the PIAA Preparticipation Physical Form.
 Parent/Guardian or individual coverage is the primary coverage should a student-athlete experience an injury.
 The School District has secondary injury insurance coverage for all athletes when the injury is of a "catastrophic nature."
 That insurance is limited in scope and coverage due to the nature of athletics.
 CLICK HERE for more information about the secondary student-athlete accident insurance.

-To assist SV families with medical coverage for their student, individual insurance plans may be purchased at a nominal cost.
+To assist UP families with medical coverage for their student, individual insurance plans may be purchased at a nominal cost.
 Two types of plans are available based on the coverage level.
 CLICK HERE for more information about purchasing student insurance.

 UPPER PERKIOMEN ATHLETIC DEPARTMENT